 - b) specific actions are planned and implemented, broken down to be managed at all relevant levels of the organisation (See section on Safety Planning). - c) the actions are monitored, and their effectiveness is measured, (again, through routine checks, internal auditing, and safety reporting), focussing not only on the safety outcome but also on the effective performance of safety management activities. - d) safety targets are revised according to the result of monitoring. - ii.
 The SMS must include systems and procedures to ensure that it is effective by using key performance indicators (Refer to Safety data collection and analysis).
 Key performance indicators measure safety performance of both the system and, where appropriate individual level, and allow the effectiveness of the safety management system to be determined.
 Once the status of the safety management system has been determined, risk based, and empirically grounded safety improvements must be developed and implemented (refer to section on safety improvement plan).
 In determining performance measures, operators must consider and select a range of positive performance indicators along with outcome indicators including leading and lagging indicators. - iii.
 Positive performance indicators measure activities undertaken to improve safety performance, for example, the number of safety audits conducted, or competence checks undertaken, or the number of substance abuse tests conducted.
 The performance measures will be tailored to the specific circumstances of the Operator and should be linked to the risk management process.
 Outcome indicators measure the safety outcomes, for example the number of non-compliances revealed by a safety audit, or the number of positive results of drug tests, or injuries sustained, or signals passed at danger.
 An example of a lagging indicator is Lost Time Injury Frequency Rate (LTFIR), which is a measure of the consequence of a risk happening.
-Performance indicators selected should include indicators to measure the system.
+Performance indicators selected should include indicators to measure the performance and resilience of key risk controls and safety management system elements when exposed to dynamic risks across the system.
 Key performance indicators should be assessed against established performance objectives.
 Remedial action may be required where the system does not achieve an appropriate performance level.
 The safety management system must also include systems and procedures to ensure the collection, analysis, assessment, and dissemination of safety information held by the rail operator.
 (Refer to section on Safety data collection and analysis)